AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_transit_gateway.html.markdown

 * `enable_advertise_transit_cidr` - Enable/Disable advertise transit VPC network CIDR.
 * `bgp_manual_spoke_advertise_cidrs` - Intended CIDR list to advertise to VGW.
 * `enable_encrypt_volume` - Enable/Disable encrypt gateway EBS volume.
 Only supported for AWS provider.
-* `customized_routes` - A list of comma separated CIDRs to be customized for the transit VPC.
+* `customized_spoke_vpc_routes` - A list of comma separated CIDRs to be customized for the spoke VPC routes.
+When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.
+It applies to all spoke gateways attached to this transit gateway.
-* `filtered_routes` - A list of comma separated CIDRs to be filtered from the transit VPC route table.
+* `filtered_spoke_vpc_routes` - A list of comma separated CIDRs to be filtered from the spoke VPC route table.
+When configured, filtering CIDR(s) or it’s subnet will be deleted from VPC routing tables as well as from spoke gateway’s routing table.
+It applies to all spoke gateways attached to this transit gateway.
-* `customized_routes_advertisement` - A list of comma separated CIDRs to be excluded from being advertised to on-prem.
+* `advertised_spoke_routes_exclude` - A list of comma separated CIDRs to be advertised to on-prem as 'Excluded CIDR List'.
+When configured, it inspects all the advertised CIDRs from its spoke gateways and remove those included in the 'Excluded CIDR List'.